TrojanDaniel/DSCI560/README.md

   b  Create .gitignore to filter docs

-  c  Upload the dependencies' file    requirements.txt
+  c  extract the dependencies' file by running pip freeze>requirements.txt

 Remember to run deactivate to close virtual environment